-The part located below, South of Montgrí, is known as the Baix Emporda.
-And it’s in my opinion the most beautiful one.
-With its medieval villages perched on jagged hills.
-Vast vineyards, rolling fields and all those Masias of SXII (rural constructions), the Baix Emporda welcomes us as we approach the coast.
-The stunning Costa Brava.
-We offer beautiful and delicious bespoke itineraries in both areas of Costa Brava.
-To enjoy its secrets, gastronomy and its catalan tradition as a local.
+But today I am gonna talk about the part located below, South of Montgri, the Low Ampurdán (Baix Emporda).
+In my opinion the most beautiful one and the closest to Barcelona.
+With its medieval villages perched on jagged hills, vast vineyards, rolling fields and all those Masias of SXII (rural constructionsIn this area I can remark the beautiful sea towns of Calella de Palafrugell, Llafranc and Tamriu and the Medieval villages of LLofriu, Pals and Begur.
+The Baix Emporda welcomes us as we approach the coast.
+The stunning Costa Brava, where the shore rises over the sea to form cliffs and coves.
+So, I´m gonna offer a beautiful and delicious bespoke itinerary to enjoy its secrets, gastronomy and its catalan tradition as a local.

 This restaurant is well known for its delicious fresh fish and its terrace with the best sea view.
 It has a family tradition and a very friendly service offered by the two brothers.
 The dishes are large and the fish is super fresh.
 And from the local market of Palamos.
 That’s why even in winter time the restaurant is crowded at peak times.
 So better arrive earlier.

 If you decide on an appetizer of grilled Cuttlefish, Padron peppers or the famous Palamos prawns.
 They are all accompanied by “Pa amb tomáque” (toasted bread spread with tomato).
 The wine list is not extensive but there are some great white wine options.
 Such as an Albariño Denomination of Origin Rias Baixas or a Verdejo, D.O Rueda.
 Their deserts are simples and coffee, very important, is high quality.

 After a delicious meal you have many options for further relaxation.
 We decided to throw a blanket down on the beach and take a nap before saying, “Let Rita work ! “.